Hotel Brunelleschi – Boutique hotel in a stunning Byzantine tower and church.

 - Parking: Valet parking to a local private garage.
 Note that driving in Florence is not fun, especially in the narrow central streets, and walking will get you most places faster.

 - Extras: 24-hour front desk and 2 Clés d’Or concierges.
 Turn-down service is available.
 Striking, elegant lobby and salotti (reception lounges).
-Well-stocked gluten-free minibar, coffee and tea-making facilities, coffee-table books, iPod docks, and video games are available in the rooms as well as complimentary Maison Dr Vranjes toiletries, slippers, and hairdryers in the bathrooms.
+Well-stocked gluten-free minibar, coffee and tea-making facilities, coffee-table books, and video games are available in the rooms as well as complimentary Maison Dr Vranjes toiletries, slippers, and hairdryers in the bathrooms.
 Archaeological museum with tours on offer in the basement.
 Suite & More VIP Program for all suites, including private check-in with Prosecco, flowers, sweet treats, and fruits in the suite, a la carte breakfast in Santa Elisabetta restaurant, and your own dedicated concierge.

 - When to Book: Book 3-4 months in advance for the summer high season.